mlyg/nora-challenge-camai/README.md

 # MedAI NORA challenge Team CamAI submission

-Code associated with Team CamAI submission.
+Code associated with the third place solution:

 For our experiments, we make use of the Medical Image Segmentation with Convolutional Neural Networks (MIScnn) open-source python library: https://github.com/frankkramer-lab/MIScnn